FazalLabBCM/TrimMapCount/docs/index.md

         > The label "target" or "control" could mean something different depending on your experiment.
 If your
         > file was named `HEK293.PloyA_puromycin.1min_target_1.R1.fastq`, the "target" could be treated with puromycin
         > for 1 minute and the "control" not treated with puromycin.
 Alternatively, the "target" could be
-        > polyadenylated RNA while the "control" is non polyadenylated RNA, or the "target" could be HEK293
+        > polyadenylated RNA with non polyadenylated RNA as the "control", or the "target" could be HEK293
         > cells with HepG2 cells as the "control".
 Decide what "target" and "control" mean for your experiment,
         > and write it down.
    4. **A number to indicate which target or control sample** (one digit 0-9)